top of page

 Why legal representation matters in the Entertainment Industry (and one dirty trick label owners don't want you to know)

-The entertainment industry is a profoundly dangerous and beautiful place, and its legal landscape shares more in common with the Wild Wild West then any other frontier.
-It's participants encounter arduous challenges- diversified revenue sources, restrictive and unreliable public funding, and the high octane stresses of live event planning- all while suffering a chronic lack of access to legal counsel in navigating these challenges.
-Most cow-boys and girls opt to traverse this tumbleweed ridden landscape without ever speaking to an attorney.
+The entertainment industry is a profoundly dangerous and beautiful place, and its legal landscape shares more in common with the Wild Wild West than any other frontier.
+Its participants encounter arduous challenges- diversified revenue sources, restrictive and unreliable public funding, and the high octane stresses of live event planning- all while suffering a chronic lack of access to legal counsel in navigating these challenges.
+Most cow-boys and girls opt to traverse this tumbleweed-ridden landscape without ever speaking to an attorney.
 Listed below are a few reasons why that may be a bad idea.

 Dude, Where are my royalties?